HEIG-EDIT/edit/frontend/README.md

 The EDIT frontend is deployed by a Github actions workflow using the corresponding [Dockerfile](Dockerfile).
-This deployment workflow is automatically triggered whenever a PR containing changes in the `frontend` directory of the monorepo (the directory containing this README file).
+This deployment workflow is automatically triggered whenever a PR containing changes in the `frontend` directory of the monorepo (the directory containing this README file) is opened.

 This Dockerifle can also be used to build and deploy the app locally.